lorenanicole/wtdtodayelection2020us/content/article/day_69.md

 ## Day 69

-_Published last at 4:10pm CDT August 26 2020, subject to change throughout the day._
+_Published last at 6:10pm CDT August 26 2020, subject to change throughout the day._

 Where do we begin.

-Last night a white teenager from Illinois took it upon themselves to drive to Kenosha, armed with an AR-15, to join those that some outlets are calling it "[prepared to defend buildings](https://chicago.cbslocal.com/2020/08/25/armed-group-hoping-to-protect-buildings-confronts-protesters-on-third-night-of-clashes-in-kenosha)".
+Last night a white teenager from Illinois took it upon themselves to drive to Kenosha, armed with an AR-15, to join those - that some outlets are calling it - that are "[prepared to defend buildings](https://chicago.cbslocal.com/2020/08/25/armed-group-hoping-to-protect-buildings-confronts-protesters-on-third-night-of-clashes-in-kenosha)".

 Said teenager proceeded to use their gun during the protests.
 Three are confirmed to have been shot, two of those fatally.
 Files have been charged.